ImageMagick/Usage-Markdown/color_mods/index.md

 While the [Colorize operator](#colorize) applies the "`-fill`" color to tint all the colors in an image linearly, the "`-tint`" operator applies the "`-fill`" color in such a way as to only tint the mid-tone colors of an image.

 The operator is a grayscale operator, and the color is moderated or enhanced by the percentage given (0 to 200).
-To limit its effects it is also adjusted using a mathematical formula so that it will not effect black and white, but have the greatest effect on mid-tone colors of each color channel.
+To limit its effects it is also adjusted using a mathematical formula so that it will not affect black and white, but have the greatest effect on mid-tone colors of each color channel.

 A "`-tint 100`" essentially will tint a perfect gray color so that it becomes half the intensity of the fill color.
 A lower value will tint it to a darker color while a higher value will tint it so toward a perfect match of that color.